MrDix/ha-openhab/README.md

 For these devices no external openHAB setup is needed anymore.

 # 2025: Work by [MrDix](https://github.com/MrDix/ha-openhab)
-* Fix NotImplementedError when comparing DateTimeItem objects
+* Fix NotImplementedError when comparing DateTimeItem objects ([#1](https://github.com/MrDix/ha-openhab/issues/1)/[#31](https://github.com/kubawolanin/ha-openhab/issues/31))
-  This covers the ticket [#31](https://github.com/kubawolanin/ha-openhab/issues/31)
+  Resolved by changing comparison from `!= None` to `is not None` in entity.py to avoid triggering the `__ne__` operator on DateTimeItem objects
-* Add SSE support for real-time updates from openHAB
+* Add SSE support for real-time updates from openHAB ([#2](https://github.com/MrDix/ha-openhab/issues/2)/[28](https://github.com/kubawolanin/ha-openhab/issues/28))
-  This covers the ticket [#28](https://github.com/kubawolanin/ha-openhab/issues/28)
+  Implemented Server-Sent Events listener for real-time state synchronization, reducing delay from 15+ seconds to ~0.5-1 second
+* Fix deprecated constant imports for Home Assistant 2025.10+ compatibility ([#3](https://github.com/MrDix/ha-openhab/issues/3))
+  Updated media_player.py and light.py to use enum-based constants instead of deprecated string constants

 # openHAB custom integration for Home Assistant